B0-B/DirtyMike/README.md

 ```bash
 ~/DirtyMike$ . build.sh
 ```
-The script will ask a few times to enter your password.
+The script will ask a few times to enter your password for installation.
 When you see the miner running benchmarks in the terminal, you should be fine.
 `Note :` If this is the first time calling

 ### 5. Deploy Remotely